Part I

 Misunderstood or over-prioritized, it becomes spiritual bypass: drifting away from responsibilities, relationships, and the body itself.

 Integrated, it is profound rest—fertile emptiness that renews everything.
-This doorway opens more fully later, but the orientation here prepares your nervous system for that depth.
+The orientation here is enough to let your nervous system meet that depth without chasing it.

 You can sense this layer as spacious awareness, longer exhales, and